 Due to Walt’s service history, Disney Parks offers special discounts to military members, whether active or retired.
 Shades of Green Resort, a military hotel, offers exclusive discounts for eligible guests, including military veterans.
 In addition to the less expensive accommodations, a ticket office on-site sells discounted admission to Disney World and other Orlando-area attractions and theme parks.

 Is it Worth it to Stay at Shades of Green?

-Lastly, is Shades of Green worth it?
-I often get that question, especially with so many different places to stay on your Disney vacation.
-I think the benefits of cost savings are really great.
-However, if you’re looking for a total Disney experience, you may find the Shades of Green Resort at Disney World comes up short.
+Is Shades of Green “worth it?”
+With so many different places to stay on your Disney vacation, choosing one can be a challenge.
+The cost savings are wonderful if you travel on a budget and still want a great vacation.
+However, if you’re looking for a total Disney experience, you may find that Shades of Green Resort at Disney World comes up short.
 The Disney theming is not there, and the “Disney-esque” service we all love and expect is not there either.

 It really depends on what is most important to your family—cost savings or Disney quality service.
-Having experienced both, I would stay at Shades of Green Resort again.
-I would be more cognizant of the transportation challenges and extra time added daily.
+Having experienced both, we would stay at Shades of Green Resort again.
+We would be more cognizant of the transportation challenges and extra time added to our daily routine.
 Time is money on my vacation!